 Transferring personal data:

 Data processed by UNIX Autó Kft. may only be accessed by its employees (within Hungary and abroad) as well as members of its branches.
 As specified in Act CXII/2011, data may only be transferred and different forms of data processing connected if the data subject has given his or her explicit consent or if the law permits it, and the conditions of data processing are upheld in relation to every piece of personal data.

 Cross-border transfer of data:

 Personal data may be transmitted by a data Controller covered by this Act to a data Controller or processor operating in a third country, or may be transferred to a data Controller or processor operating in a third country if: a) the data subject has given his or her explicit consent, or b) the conditions laid down in legal regulations satisfied and the adequate level of protection of the personal data have been ensured in the third country during the course of the control and processing of the data transferred.
 You can exercise your rights in court as specified in Act CXII/2011 and in Civil Law, and you can ask for help from a Data Protection Supervisor.
-In case of further questions or comments please contact the operator at email@example.com.
+If you have any further questions or comments. please contact our operator at www.unixauto.com/contacts.

 Rights of the user and exercising them:

 You may ask Controller to inform you whether your personal data is processed and if so, you can request access to your personal data that are processed.